 There's movie out about evictions and expulsions of black Southerners in the 19th and early 20th centuries.
 It's reviewed in the New York Times:

 Movie Review Banished (2006) September 26, 2007

-When Jim Crow Came to Town, With Eviction Notices
+When Jim Crow Came to Town, With Eviction Notices By MANOHLA DARGIS

 There are ghosts haunting Marco Williams’s quietly sorrowful documentary ”Banished,” about the forced expulsion of black Southerners from their homes in the troubled and violent decades after the Civil War.